0xbismarck/ThunderbirdTriliumClipper/README.md

+This project is a fork of [ThunderbirdObsidianClipper](https://github.com/KNHaw/ThunderbirdObsidianClipper).
+The code is experimental at this point in time and is being developed.
+As is, the extension will send e-mail to TriliumNext.

+The references in this project need to be updated to point to ThunderbirdTriliumClipper.

 # ThunderbirdObsidianClipper
 ObsidianClipper is an add-on for the Thunderbird email client that lets a user clip messages to the Obsidian notetaking application.
 Both applications are open source and free to use, just like this add-on!